HallerPatrick/py_lsp.nvim/README.md

 ### Extras

 The virtual environment path and name can be retrieved with `client.config.settings.python.pythonPath` and `client.config.settings.python.venv_name`.
-This can be used in your e.g. your statuslines.
+This can for example be used in your statuslines.

 Example provider for [feline](https://github.com/famiu/feline.nvim):